 Louisa Krause (Olivia), Aaron Stanford (Daniel), Doug Jones (Man from the Pool)

 A man and a woman, Daniel and Olivia, make their way across a wasteland.
 He urges her onwards with stories of the place they came from near the sea and the welcome they will be given when they return.
 They then come across two neighbouring apartment towers.
-Daniel is able to turn the power back on and they revel in the luxuries they find inside.
+Daniel is able to turn the power inside back on and they revel in the luxuries they find inside.
 She wants to continue on their journey.
-Daniel argues that they have all they need here and then informs her that he only made up the stories about the place by the sea to keep them going.
+Daniel argues that they have all they need here and informs her that he only made up the stories about the place by the sea to keep them going.
 In an empty pool, they find a man, alive but in a blank and unresponsive state.
 Hurt by being lied to by Daniel, Olivia starts to bond with the man from the pool.

 We’ve Forgotten More Than We Ever Knew was a directorial debut for Thomas Woodrow.
 Despite featuring some moderately well-known names in his cast, the film only played at a handful of minor film festivals and was not widely seen.

-The apartment is an equal puzzle.
-Rather than being in a state of abandoned decay, it looks exactly as it was left – except for some mould growing in the abandoned swimming pool.
+The apartment proves to be an equal puzzle.
+Rather than being in a state of abandoned decay, it looks exactly as it was left – except for some mould growing in the empty swimming pool.
 The biggest puzzle is the man found in the pool, played by Doug Jones, the regular Guillermo Del Toro suit performer alias Abe Sapien in the Hellboy films and the creature in The Shape of Water (2017), plus Saru in tv’s Star Trek: Discovery (2017– ).
 The strangeness of this is that Jones plays the part entirely blankly, standing unmoving like a mannequin, only very occasionally turning his head to look at something.

 It is a desire to answer these questions that drives the film more than anything.
 There is a sort of plot going on – a strange love triangle where Louisa Krause is upset at Aaron Stanford lying to her and strays off into the arms of the man in the pool.
-Aaron Stanford seems to spend all his time poring over old audio tapes, which contain fragments that you are not sure whether they make sense or not, and the impression is that he will find an answer among them that gives answers to everything.
+Aaron Stanford spends all his time poring over old audio tapes, which contain fragments that you are not sure whether they make sense or not, and the impression is that he will find an answer among them that gives answers to everything.

-However, the film arrives at an even more baffling ending.
+Instead the film arrives at an even more baffling ending.
 [PLOT SPOILERS].
 Doug Jones comes to life to dance with Louisa Krause.
 This enrages Aaron Stanford who chases them through the building before somehow disappearing through a wall.
 Doug Jones will not stop dancing despite Louisa Krause’s attempts to free herself and she eventually pushes him away whereupon he collapses into the same corner of the pool and in the same position as he was found.
 She and Aaron turn the power in the apartment off and return to their quest through the wilderness for the place that Aaron Stanford said he made up, just like they were when we met them at the start of the film.

 All of which leaves one utterly baffled about the answers they were hoping to find.
 Indeed, this is not even a post-holocaust film as you expected as it never does anything to explain its world, its characters or what is happening.
 In fact, the real label for this would be as a work of surrealism.